GPojoga/Sharing_Logistics_Simulation/documentation/architecture.md

 The application's main goal is to determine if it would be a worthwhile idea to set up a platform on which companies or truck owners could offer empty space to transport other people's goods.

 The user can set multiple parameters for the simulation:
-1. The locations A and B as well as their radius,
+1. The initial location of the trucks,
 2. The number of trucks for each of three predefined types,
-3. The types of goods, which each have volume, weight, quantity as well as pick-up and delivery locations.
+3. The parameters for every product i.e.,  volume, weight, quantity as well as pick-up and delivery locations.

 The user has to input the location A and B and specify their radius.
 Afterwards, the pick-up location of every product must be within the radius of any of these points.